7 steps of the decision-making process

 To make a decision, you must first identify the problem you need to solve or the question you need to answer.
 Clearly define your decision.
 If you misidentify the problem to solve, or if the problem you’ve chosen is too broad, you’ll knock the decision train off the track before it even leaves the station.

-If you need to achieve a specific goal from your decision, make it measurable and timely so you know for certain that you met the goal at the end of the process.
+If you need to achieve a specific goal from your decision, make it measurable and timely.

 2. Gather relevant information